[… or so I’ve heard …]

 Another distinctive of live-live broadcast entertainment specials is the preferred mode of transmission.

-Where a church may utilize internet bandwidth at their venue, encode on-site and then send that encoded signal via the internet to their CDN, broadcast entertainment specials rarely entrust their signal to localized internet encoding and upload via venue internet bandwidth.
+Where a church may utilize internet bandwidth at their venue, encode on-site and then send that encoded signal via the internet to their CDN, broadcast entertainment specials rarely entrust their signal to local internet encoding or upload via venue supplied internet bandwidth.

 Instead, traditional robust broadcast transmission methods are preferred; 1.5gbps broadcast fiber, satellite and microwave, and even then multiple transmission paths (via different transmission methods and suppliers) are preferred insuring complete redundancy and fail-safes.